mkram01/EPI563-SpatialEPI/docs/05-disease-mapping-2.md

 The examples above emphasize the role *distance* in Cartesian (geographic) space.
 However, it is worth emphasizing how more complex versions of *distance* and *proximity* could come into play.

-For example air travel makes the *linear Cartesian distance* between two places less relevant than the *economic* and *social* drivers of flows of people back and forth when it comes to infectious disease transmission such as Zika or Ebola.
+For example, air travel makes the *linear Cartesian distance* between two places less relevant than the *economic* and *social* drivers of flows of people back and forth when it comes to infectious disease transmission such as Zika or Ebola.
 There is a still a *distance* dimension, but it is defined by the push and pull of human mobility and migration.

 It is possible to define *spatial neighbors* in these more abstract (e.g. non-geographic) ways.
 For example, political scientists have created spatial weights matrices that connect states not by their geographic boundaries, but by how similarly their legislatures act on policy decisions.
-In this way *distance* is a measure of ideology rather than geography, but still has meaning for spatial analysis of health.
+In this way *distance* is a measure of *ideology* rather than *geography*, but still has meaning for spatial analysis of health.
 But for today we will focus on the more specific example of *geographic space* rather than social, political, or economic *space*.

 :::